-Symptoms of PVI include an achy pain in the pelvic region, painful periods, pain during sexual intercourse, backache, bladder irritation, abnormal bleeding and vaginal discharge.
-Prolonged sitting, walking and lifting can increase the discomfort.
+Symptoms of PVI include an achy pain in the pelvic region, painful periods, pain during sexual intercourse, backache, bladder irritation, abnormal bleeding, and vaginal discharge.
+Prolonged sitting, walking, and lifting can increase the discomfort.
 Lying down usually decreases the pain significantly.

 PVI is treated with a minimally invasive procedure performed in the hospital.
-Under sophisticated imaging, a catheter is guided to the culprit veins.
+Under sophisticated imaging, a catheter is guided to the culprit’s veins.
 The diseased veins are closed – reducing the high-pressure pooling and backward flow.
 Healthy veins compensate for the closed-off veins and begin sending blood from the pelvic area back to the heart.

 Chronic Venous Insufficiency

 Chronic venous insufficiency is a condition that develops over several years due to faulty valves in the veins.
 Initial symptoms include ankle and leg swelling.
-If not treated, the capillaries may burst and cause a reddish-brown skin discoloration.
+If not treated, the capillaries may burst and cause reddish-brown skin discoloration.
 In addition, non-healing sores called venous stasis ulcerations may appear.
 There are several successful and minimally invasive outpatient treatment options with a high success rate of treating chronic venous insufficiency.

 Superficial Vein Thrombophlebitis